quakerdocs/quakerdocs/docs/configuration.rst

 Templates
 ----------------
-Add any paths that contain templates here, relative to this directory.
+Add any paths that contain templates here, relative to the configuration directory.

 .. code-block:: python